Florida Statute Makes Windshield Repairs Free

 Your vehicle’s windshield can crack, chip, or break for many reasons.
 A vehicle in front of you could throw a rock into your windshield, or debris from a truck you are following might fly into your windshield.
 Hail, tree branches, and other Acts of God could damage a vehicle’s windshield.

-The good news is that Florida drivers can have their windshield repaired for free, thanks to a Florida statute.
+The good news is that Florida drivers can have their windshields repaired for free, thanks to a Florida statute windshield replacement.

 Florida’s Windshield Repair Statute